swagger-api/swagger-ui/docs/usage/deep-linking.md

 - `#/{tagName}/{operationId}`, to trigger the focus of a specific operation within a tag

 `operationId` is the explicit operationId provided in the spec, if one exists.
-Otherwise, Swagger UI generates an implicit operationId by combining the operation's path and method and escaping non-alphanumeric characters.
+Otherwise, Swagger UI generates an implicit operationId by combining the operation's path and method, while escaping non-alphanumeric characters.

 ## FAQ